Size ranking: 52nd

 Beta Lyrae is called Sheliak, a name that comes from the Arabic for ‘harp’, in reference to the constellation as a whole.
 Beta Lyrae is a celebrated variable star.
 Gamma Lyrae is called Sulafat, from the Arabic meaning ‘the tortoise’, after the animal from whose shell Hermes made the lyre.
 Between Beta and Gamma Lyrae lies the Ring Nebula, often pictured in astronomy books; it is a shell of gas thrown off by a dying star.

 Vega and the adjacent stars Epsilon and Zeta Lyrae were known in ancient China as Zhinü, the weaving girl.
 In a popular Chinese folk tale the weaving girl was said to be a granddaughter of the celestial emperor.
 She made beautiful silks for the gods and goddesses, but she fell in love with a lowly cowherd, represented by the star Altair in Aquila.
 After they married and started a family, both began to neglect their duties.
 To prevent further interruption to their work the celestial emperor harshly separated them, placing them on opposite sides of the Milky Way.
 Cowherd was left to bring up their two sons, represented by the stars either side of Altair.
 Thereafter, the couple were allowed to meet on only one night each summer, when magpies bridged the Milky Way with their wings.
+This annual meeting of the lovers is celebrated by the Qixi festival, held on the seventh day of the seventh lunar month, usually a date in August (or sometimes the end of July).

 The four stars Beta, Gamma, Delta, and Iota Lyrae formed Jiantai, a place like a bureau of standards for calibrating water clocks (clepsydras) and sundials and for tuning musical instruments.
 An older interpretation of this constellation says that it originally represented the loom used by the weaving girl Zhinü (Vega).